vervegroup/smaato-t12s-team-rotor-jenkins-library/vars/t12sRotationRunOnce.md

-# t12sRotationRun
+# t12sRotationRunOnce

-execute a rotation and saves the result.
+execute a rotation only once for a given token and saves the result.
+If you run this step multiple times with the same parameter, the result will be always the same.

 Parameter is a map of String to String, example:
 ```groovy